Thanksgiving meals in London

 Gordon Ramsay’s gastropub overlooking the Thames in Limehouse will be celebrating with a feast that includes roast turkey with sweet Southern US-inspired sides of corn bread and chestnut-roasted yams, brown sugar-glazed carrots, cranberry sauce and gravy.
 Bring the evening to a sweet close with pecan pie with mascarpone and maple syrup, all for £35.

 Enjoy this contemporary Italian cuisine’s own tradition of the American feast.
 Expect classic roast turkey along with bean casserole and cranberry sauce, followed by pumpkin pie (£43.50 per person).

 - 2 Mill Street, SE1 2BD

 Despite being bought by the Belgian-based chain Le Pain Quotidien, Villandry (the Marylebone original) still offers a festive meal for Thanksgiving.
-The four-course menu (£45 per person) begins with prawn cocktail or shallot tarte tatin with goat’s cheese, followed by roast turkey with chestnut stuffing, grilled sea bass or squash galette, and finishes with sweet pies, brownies or cheese plates and a selection of petits fours.
+The four-course menu (£45 per person) begins with shrimp cocktail or Severn & Wye smoked salmon, followed by roast turkey with chestnut stuffing, grilled sea bass or mushroom and quinoa stuffed globe artichoke, and finishes with sweet pies, chocolate mousse or cheese plates and a selection of petits fours.